cesmsdev/Faq-Accordion/README.md

-This is a Faq Accordion developed to FrontEnd Mentos using only HTML, Css and Javascript
+This is a Faq Accordion developed to FrontEnd Mentor using only HTML, Css and Javascript